jalalhaider550/licensifyai/README.md

 # Licensify AI

-Licensify AI is an AI-powered platform that automates regulatory licensing for fintech startups and law firms.
+Licensify AI is an AI-powered platform that automates regulatory licensing for law firms.

 ## Problem
 Regulatory licensing is slow, manual, and expensive.
 Lawyers spend weeks drafting applications and ensuring compliance.